rkgofiitk/academic-issues.github.io/Topics/Nalanda_NTA.md

 housed over 10k students from around the world.
 The Turkish origin muslim invader Bakhtiyar Khiliji destroyed the university and set its cherished library on fire.
 However the post is not about how it was destroyed, there are many accounts of the burning of Nalanda University in history books and some excellent videos available in youtube.
+Erstwhile Nalanda served and propelled some of the greatest cognitive discoveries.
+It had disciplines like mathematics, astrophysics and medical sciences.
 I wish to restrict myself to India's quest to reclaim the venerable Nalanda legacy of the past.

 The modern campus of Nalanda University was funded by cooperative efforts of 10 countries of east Asia Summit (Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore,